Who said there is nothing new under the sun? Scientists discover about 18,000 new species every year.

-Scientists now had a new species, but they had not seen these whales alive.
-And they would have to wait 11 years for that.
+Scientists now had a new species, the Omura’s.
+But they had never seen one alive.
+They would have to wait 11 years for that.

 Saolas: looks and habitat

-So far, they are only known to live in the Annamite Mountains of Vietnam and Laos.
-Both countries have natural reserves that protect the saola’s habitat, plus Vietnam created two new parks in their honor, specially designed to shelter them.
+So far, saolas are only known to live in the Annamite Mountains of Vietnam and Laos.

 3. Bigfin squid

-Researchers Richard E. Young and Michael Vecchione found five odd-looking young squids in the 1980’s.
-And then they realized it was not the first time scientists met these new animals, either, for there were two specimens in storage, found in 1907 and in 1954, that could match their find.
-But those early specimens were incomplete -one was found in the belly of a fish-, so they had been misclassified.
+And then, they realized it was not the first time scientists met these new animals.
+There were two specimens in storage, one found in 1907 and the other in 1954.
+But those early specimens were incomplete -one was found in the belly of a fish that had eaten it-, so they had been misclassified.

-While the duo studied the rare squid, the French submersible Nautile, built to explore the deep sea, filmed the same odd creature off the coast of Brazil, at a depth of, mind you, 4,735 meters (15,535 ft).
-And then filmed it twice more in 1992: off the coasts of Ghana and Senegal, at about 3,000 meters (9,880 ft).
+Meanwhile, the French submersible Nautile, built to explore the deep sea, filmed an odd creature off the coast of Brazil.
+The Nautile was at a depth of, mind you, 4,735 meters (15,535 ft).

 The bigfin has a small body and two large fins that look like elephant ears.
-And has 10 extremely long arms and tentacles that end in filaments.
-Although they look alike in film, the tentacles are thicker and longer than the arms.
-Known bigfins measure up to 7 meters (23 ft), but scientists believe there are larger specimens out there.
-Other than that, little is known about these big squids.
+It has 10 very long arms and tentacles that end in filaments.
+Although the arms and tentacles look alike in film, the tentacles are actually thicker and longer.

-Since the discovery of the family, biologists have recognized that they are not all alike, there are different species of bigfins.
-The last species Richard and Michael discovered in 2006 is the Magnapinna atlantica.
+Since the discovery of the family, biologists have recognized that not all bigfins are alike.
+There are different species.
+The last bigfin species Richard and Michael discovered in 2006 is the Magnapinna atlantica.

 4. Kipunji monkey